Stuycs-K/p03-final-10f-linr-williamsa-sotnikovb/PROPOSAL.md

 # Intentions:

-We are going to create a battleship board game using networking and semaphores and if we have time, we'll try to have it send html files to see the board.
+We are going to create a battleship board game using networking and semaphores.

 # Intended usage: